 The day long workshop was orchestrated and outputted in a report, it was circulated to all who attended for approval and the real journey then began.
 From registering the CIC at Companies House to tax and VAT registration, opening bank accounts and preparing bids, it has been full steam ahead since then.

 It’ is my absolute honour to serve the fishermen of Lyme Bay as their first Chief Exec and I could not be prouder of their individual and collective efforts to get us to this point.
-So my final but most personal and hugest thank you is to them, the fishermen who kept the faith put in the time and have made all of this possible.
+So, my most personal and hugest thank you is to them, the fishermen who kept the faith put in the time and have made all of this possible.

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Ut elit tellus, luctus nec ullamcorper mattis, pulvinar dapibus leo.